-Boarding arrangements - All equipment, such as pilot ladder, accommodation ladder, hoist, etc., necessary for a safe transfer of the pilot
+Boarding arrangements - All equipment, such as a pilot ladder, accommodation ladder, hoist, etc., necessary for a safe transfer of the pilot

 Boarding speed - The speed of a vessel adjusted to that of a pilot boat at which the pilot can safely embark/disembark

-Bob-cat - A mini-caterpillar with push-blade used for the careful distribution of loose goods in cargo holds of bulk carrier
+Bob-cat - A mini-caterpillar with a push-blade used for the careful distribution of loose goods in cargo holds of bulk carrier